poojaruhal/poojaruhal.github.io/_teaching/2023-seminar-ESE.md

 This course explores the research landscape of the empirical software engineering field, and state-of-the- art tools and techniques in it to develop the prototypical tools and techniques for various topics.

 At the end of the course, students are able to:
 - read and critically analyze scientific publications on the topic;
 - discuss and use current sophisticated research methods and tools supporting empirical software engineering for the topic;
 - evaluate the benefits/drawbacks of using specific tools & approaches for empirical software engineering;
 - design and develop tool prototypes to extract and analyze required data;
-- give a scientific presentation in terms of structure, level of detail, and presentation techniques.
+- give a scientific presentation in terms of structure, level of detail, and presentation techniques. <br>